 TorGuard can be used on Windows, macOS, Android and iOS.
 The mobile apps can be a pain to set up, though.

 There are guides and forums online to help you sort out minor problems.
 If you still need help after that, you can contact a member of support through live chat.
-It isn’t always available, though, so you may end up leaving a message and waiting for a reply via email.
+However, you’ll be speaking to a basic customer service team, so if you have more technical issues, it’s better to contact email support.

 Its monthly rate isn’t great, but you can reduce the overall cost by opting for a longer plan.
 There are add-ons and other deals available, too, so just work out what’s best for you.
 If you find you don’t like it, there’s a seven-day money-back guarantee to fall back on, as well.

 - Hard to switch servers

 Even though Sweden is the last place you would think you would need a VPN, you can never be completely out of danger.
 There, you should choose one that has good security and privacy, as well as a decent server network and fast speeds.

 NordVPN is our best VPN for Sweden because it has top-notch security, decent speeds and many servers to choose from, including plenty in Sweden.

 If you have experience using a VPN in Sweden, let us know in the comments.
 Check out our other VPN articles, too.
 Thank you for reading.